 If a case is withdrawn from regional arbitration, referred to Step 4, and then remanded as noninterpretive, it will be returned directly to regional arbitration to be heard before the same arbitrator who was scheduled to hear the case at the time of the referral to Step 4.
 The case will be scheduled on that arbitrator's next available date (i.e., the next date for which cases have not already been scheduled.)
 Additionally, if the hearing had opened, the case will be returned to the same stage of arbitration.
 If the case had not previously been scheduled for an arbitration hearing, it will be given priority scheduling, such that the case will be heard in the same order which would have applied if the case had not been withdrawn and referred.
-In the event that the case would already have been heard had it not been withdrawn and referred, then the case will be heard as the next case on the appropriate docket.
+In the event that the case will be heard as the next case on the appropriate docket.